1295/2i-Labs/readme.md

 Nice to have you.

-1. You can find the bot by searching "Campushalls" on facebok messenger| Alternatively, here is the link to it on the messenger m.me/campushalls
+1. You can find the bot by searching "Campushalls" on facebok messenger| Alternatively, here is the link to this bot on the messenger http://m.me/campushalls

 2. The php(laravel) backend will be hosted online for test.
 It provides an api at "www.domain.tld/api/chat"